United Kingdom of Great Britain and Ireland

 Rapid industrialisation that began in the decades prior to the state's formation continued up until the mid-19th century.
 The Great Irish Famine, exacerbated by government inaction in the mid-19th century, led to demographic collapse in much of Ireland and increased calls for Irish land reform.
-The 19th century was an era of rapid economic modernisation and growth of industry, trade and finance, in which Britain largely dominated the world economy.
+The 19th century was an era of Industrial Revolution, and growth of trade and finance, in which Britain largely dominated the world economy.
 Outward migration was heavy to the principal British overseas possessions and to the United States.
-The British Empire was expanded into most parts of Africa and much of South Asia.
-The Colonial Office and India Office ruled through a small number of administrators who managed the units of the empire locally, while democratic institutions began to develop.
-British India, by far the most important overseas possession, saw a short-lived revolt in 1857.
-In overseas policy, the central policy was free trade, which enabled British and Irish financiers and merchants to operate successfully in many otherwise independent countries, as in South America.